New York, New Jersey, Pennsylvania (inactive)

 Welding Fume Litigation

-For over 8 years, I have represented a group of welding manufacturers that are targeted by claims that constituents of welding fume cause brain damage.
+For over 10 years, I have represented a group of welding manufacturers that have been targeted by claims that constituents of welding fume cause brain damage.
 My representation involves the preparation and deployment of epidemiologic evidence in defense of these claims, in state and federal courts around the country.

 For over two decades, I have represented sand suppliers in trials and appeals in New Jersey, Pennsylvania, New York, Delaware, and Texas.
 I served as liaison counsel for the sand suppliers in the coordinated Pennsylvania silica litigation.
 These cases typically involve sophisticated-employer defenses, as well as controversial medical causation issues.